docker/docs/docker-cloud/cloud-swarm/link-azure-swarm.md

 Go to Docker Cloud to connect the account.

-1. In Docker Cloud, click the account menu at upper right and select **Cloud settings**.
+1. In Docker Cloud, click the account menu at the upper right and select **Cloud settings**.

 2. In the **Service Providers** section, click the plug icon next to